simsim314/Spirtuality/The plan.md

 -4.
 Groups.
 Define, explore, measure things about them. (sociology)
   - Measure group coherence.
+  -- One should ask memebers of the group what they think about X -- One should ask as well what would people answer: what everyone think about X. How are we divided.
+  --- We could ask first what do you think majority thinks, and what percintile.
+  -- Strugle to minimize the difference

   - Check if the group has well defined self definition.
   - Help the group to become more coherent.
   - Debug decoherence and develop tools. (graph theory + sociology)